Rear-End Collisions

 • Mental health issues, such as increased irritability, depression, trouble sleeping, reduced concentration, or other drastic changes in behavior

-Seeking treatment early for whiplash is highly recommended.
-Whiplash alone can lead to pain, suffering, decreased quality of life, and an inability to continue with your chosen profession.
 When this occurs, you will need compensation to pay for ongoing and/or future medical expenses, surgeries, rehabilitation, physical therapy, lost wages, loss of earning capacity, and pain and suffering.

-For some people, whiplash symptoms can be so minor that they go away within a couple days.
+For some people, whiplash symptoms can be so minor that they go away within a couple of days.
 For others, the symptoms can become varied and chronic, ranging from severe pain to cognitive and emotional problems.
 Whiplash symptoms might manifest immediately following the acceleration-deceleration accident, or they can take a few hours or days to appear.
-Oftentimes the exact underlying cause remains unknown for some whiplash symptoms despite today’s best diagnostic techniques.
+Oftentimes, the exact underlying cause remains unknown for some whiplash symptoms despite today’s best diagnostic techniques.
 Due to the potentially high number and varied complexity of whiplash symptoms, they are sometimes collectively referred to as whiplash-associated disorders.

 Some of the most common symptoms of whiplash include: